 As we continue around the spin on wheel we have arrived at the dimension of eating.
 Eating represent one of the energy inputs into our internal system and is the way we get the fuel we need to function in our world.
 Food is a powerful influence on determining our Wellness and a strong moderator of our ability to function effectively

-Dr. Ines K. Roe has been helping women in transition rediscover themselves for over 20 years.
-If you’ve been feeling unfulfilled, are frustrated with your sense of accomplishment in midlife, or simply need guidance on your path to holistic well-being, contact her for a consultation or consider one of her ecourses for an unaccompanied path.
+Dr. Ines K. Roe has been helping people in transition rediscover themselves for nearly 30 years.
+If you’ve been feeling unfulfilled, are frustrated with your sense of accomplishment in life, or simply need guidance on your path to holistic well-being, work with her today.